The course addresses the concepts, skills, methodologies, and models of data warehousing.

 The final exam will not be cumulative.
 It will only cover topics discussed since the midterm.

-to participate in these sessions, to keep up with the class reading material, and to complete your homework assigments.
+to turn in your homework on time, and to keep up with the class reading material.

-This will ensure that you stay current with the class content, and will ensure that you get a good
+This will ensure that you stay current with the class, and will ensure that you get a good grade on your work.